cole-cp/cole-cp.github.io/_pages/teaching.md

 permalink: /teaching/
 title: "Teaching"
 ---
 Below is an overview of courses I have taught in the past.
 A summary of my teaching evaluations is available [here](/assets/teaching/Cole_Teaching_Summary.pdf).
-A teaching philosophy and teaching experinece statement is available [here](/assets/teaching/Cole_Teaching_Statement.pdf)
+A teaching philosophy and teaching experience statement is available [here](/assets/teaching/Cole_Teaching_Statement.pdf)

 ## University of Michgan, Ann Arbor ##
 Economics 401 - Intermediate Microeconomic Theory (Undergraduate)